vwgert/vwgert.github.io/03_commandline/99_assignments.md

 Try to figure out where the command `reboot` and its manpage are stored on the disk.

 ## Task 7
 Connect to your server over SSH and stay connected for the exercises.
-The benefit is that you can now scroll through your screens with a mouse.
+The benefit is that you can now scroll through your screens with a mouse and are able to copy and paste.

 ## Task 8
 Run the command `cd`.
 Run the command to also view the hidden files in this directory.
 Then run the command `cat .bashrc`.
 This file contains a script which runs every time you open a new shell (eg. terminal window).
 We will explain it in a later lesson.
 Run the command to clear the screen.